-Being prepared is a key element in the process.
+Being prepared is a critical element in the process.
 For every mortgage application, the process may look slightly different and the bank may require additional documents.
 It is best that you start early and have everything prepared before your bid gets approved.
-This way you will have enough time and assure you won’t miss any important deadlines.
+This way, you will have enough time and assure you won’t miss any critical deadlines.

 Using a Notary

 A civil law notary is the only person that can transfer the ownership of a home in The Netherlands.
-They are also the ones arranging the mortgage deed and the agreement you will have with the bank in regard to the property.
-There are many qualified and experienced notaries in Amsterdam and Team Concepts will help you select a good one.
+They are also the ones arranging the mortgage deed and the agreement you will have with the bank regarding the property.
+There are many qualified and experienced notaries in Amsterdam, and Team Concepts will help you select a good one.

-An interpreter will be needed on the day of transfer, in case you are not fluent in Dutch.
+An interpreter will be needed on the transfer day, in case you are not fluent in Dutch.
 This is an obligation and ensures that you understand everything.
 That is a person that speaks your mother tongue and who is translating everything that the notary will read and ask you to sign.
 The notary is the one who receives all the invoices and pays all the parties.

 Home owning and Taxes

-Mortgage interest payments are tax-deductible for your main residence in The Netherlands.
-That is great news!
+Mortgage interest payments are tax-deductible for your primary residence in The Netherlands.
+That is excellent news!
 Done monthly, you will clearly then see the difference between your interest charges and the refund.
 Your financial position for the mortgage will be clear to you.

 The personal touch.

 Simplicity is key.
 Making the complicated simple is an art form.
-Arjen will make you aware of all the financial things you need to know.
-Hand holding and clarity matters.
+Arjen will inform you of all the financial things you need to know.
+Hand-holding and clarity matter.

 You can read more on the Team Concepts website.